Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

-In this section, we provide the theroetical guarantees of our procedure in Section~\ref{subsec:cond_method}.
-We first show the double robustness and one-side validity regarding consistency.
-We then present inferential guarantees: we achive Wald-type inference for $\mu_{1,0}^-$ under slower-than-parametric convergence rates of the nuisance component estimation; moreover, even when the empirical risk minimization is not consistent to the optimum, our inference procedure can still be valid.
+In this section, we provide the theroetical guarantees for our procedure in Section~\ref{subsec:cond_method}.
+We first show the consistency of the estimators, with the double robustness and one-side validity results.
+We then present inferential guarantees: we achieve root-$n$ inference for $\mu_{1,0}^-$ under slower-than-parametric convergence rates of the nuisance component estimation; moreover, even when the empirical risk minimization is not consistent to the optimum, our inference procedure can still be valid.
 Finally, we show how to leverage our procedure to construct bounds for treatment effects.